LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK02D1-Identity-Intro.md

 4. Modify your *User* model so that the class inherits from `IdentityUser`.

-   - If your current user class is named `User`, you should change it to something else, like `AppUser` so that you don't have a conflict with a library class named `User`.
+   - If your current user model class is named `User`, you should change it to something else, like `AppUser` so that you don't have a conflict with an Identity class named `User`.
    - If your user class has user name or email properties, you should remove them since they are in the new base class (see below).
    - Remove the ID property from your user class.
 The ID is in the base class.
    - The `IdentityUser` class has these properties: